RoganDawes/P4wnP1_aloa/README.md

 ## 0. How to install

-Currently the closed alpha is running.
-As soon as the alpha has finished, a pre-built image will be uploaded and be reachable under release tab.
+The latest image could be found under release tab.

+The easiest way to access a fresh P4wnP1 A.L.O.A. installation is to use the web client via the spawned WiFi (the PSK is `MaMe82-P4wnP1`, the URL `http://172.24.0.1:8000`) or SSH (default password `toor`).

 ## 1. Features